wisewtf/yor/README.md

 ## But I wanna use it

 In case you really want to use this bot.
-Just make sure to `pip install` every requirements listed in the imports (if they don't come by default) and set the environmental variable `BOT_TOKEN` of your system to your Discord's bot.
+Just make sure to `pip install` every requirements listed in the imports (if they don't come by default) and set all the environmental variables you need (defined in helpers.py) on your system.
 I reccomend doing all of this in a Python `venv`.

 The initial commit works.